ljsinclair/featurebase-docs/docs/community/com-ingest/old-ingesters.md

 ## SQL Ingester

-The SQL ingester uses a sql connection (via MSSQL, MySQL, or Postgres) to select data from a sql endpoint, and ingests the data into FeatureBase.
+The SQL ingester uses a sql connection (via MSSQL, MySQL, or Postgres) to select data using the SQL CLI, and ingests the data into FeatureBase.
 It uses the SQL table column names to [specify how each field](/docs/community/com-ingest/old-ingesters#field-types) should be ingested, similar to the CSV Ingester.

 [Full SQL Ingester Configuration Reference](/docs/community/com-ingest/old-ingester-configuration#sql-ingester)